 FAQ: Everything You Want to Know About Divorce or Custody Mediation in Maryland

 Do you have questions about divorce or custody mediation in Maryland, or are you preparing for your mediation?
-At the Law Office of Laurie M. Wasserman, Laurie Wasserman and Steffi Langston are trained to serve as family law mediators to help resolve disputes, including disagreements regarding custody and visitation, child support, alimony, financial assets, and division of property.
+At Wasserman Family Law, Laurie Wasserman and Steffi Langston are trained to serve as family law mediators to help resolve disputes, including disagreements regarding custody and visitation, child support, alimony, financial assets, and division of property.

 In this blog, we walk you through everything you want—and need—to know about divorce or custody mediation in Maryland.